 - The Foundation Stones - Can you name values that are important in your CRFS?
-Notice that there may be different kinds of values in different parts of the food system. - Are there written values, e.g. in strategy papers? - Are there unwritten values that are commonly agreed on? - What laws/regulations are targeting the CRFS? - Is there someone who does not fit in without a struggle when these laws, regulations, and values are implemented? - The Pillars - Do you notice gender-related phenomena?
+Notice that there may be different kinds of values in different parts of the food system. - Are there written values, e.g. in strategy papers? - Are there unwritten values that are commonly agreed on? - O What laws/regulations are targeting the CRFS? - Is there someone who does not fit in without a struggle when these laws, regulations, and values are implemented?

+The Pillars

+- Do you notice gender-related phenomena?
 You don't need to value the phenomenon, just notice it. - Are you able you analyze if there are some gender-related issues affected your own personal position/role in CRFS? - Are there many people of same status in the same roles?
-Why? - Can you find some gender-based values, structures or happenings of your past that have brough you in this position? - Do you notice structures in the community that prefer some type of gender to end up into some positions/roles?
+Why? - Can you find some gender-based values, structures or happenings of your past that have brough you in this position? - O po you notice structures in the community that prefer some type of gender to end up into some positions/roles?
 How could the structure be better so that it would tempt different kinds of people in the positions/roles?
-Do men do the men's thing, women the women's things? - Is there room for all the variety of genders? - Dome - If you think about people of the variety of gender, do you see that they all have equal chances to reach for whatever they wish in CRFS?
+Do men do the men's thing, women the women's things? - o Is there room for all the variety of genders?